 The company is required to ensure they are giving box trucks to responsible drivers.
-They also have to make sure the box trucks are safe to be driven and the maintenance is up to date.
+They also have to make sure the box trucks are safe to drive and the maintenance is up to date.
 This includes tire and oil changes and other upkeep.

-The driver has the responsibility to drive responsibly and possess the necessary driving skills.
+The driver has the responsibility to drive responsibly and possesses the necessary driving skills.

 However, in some cases, a third party can be responsible for the accident.
 For example, if a third party was overtaking where it’s not allowed or recommended.